Private Business

 (Scroll down to read more about the concept of the gaze.)

-The image is an invitation to reflect on how we navigate the spaces we inherit, the conditions we’re born into, and the choices we make within them.
-Foolishness, here, is not ignorance — it is a kind of radical presence.
+The image becomes an invitation to consider how we navigate the spaces we inherit, the conditions we are born into, and the choices we make within them.
+Here, foolishness is not ignorance but a form of radical presence — an alertness to possibility even within constraint.

 The photograph was placed at the far end of the gallery.
 The title appears as a tattoo on her body.

-In The Oppositional Gaze: Black Female Spectators (1992), bell hooks explores the gaze from the perspective of the spectator.
-I have engaged with this concept, aware of how the female body is traditionally viewed through the lens of normative expectations.
-By reversing the gaze, I aim to question prevailing power structures.
+In The Oppositional Gaze: Black Female Spectators (1992), bell hooks examines the gaze from the perspective of the viewer.
+I have engaged with this concept, aware of how the female body has traditionally been framed through normative expectations.
+By reversing the gaze, I aim to question and unsettle prevailing power structures.

-Jacques Lacan, psychoanalyst and structuralist, developed the concept of The Gaze around 1956, in the context of his theories on subjectivity and the mirror stage.
-His ideas explore how individuals perceive and position themselves in relation to others, particularly through the psychoanalytic relationship between the subject and the Other.
-The gaze of the Other can act as a catalyst for desire, but also lead to a sense of objectification, where the individual internalises the gaze and forms their self-concept through it.
+Jacques Lacan, psychoanalyst and structuralist, developed the concept of the gaze around 1956 in relation to his theories of subjectivity and the mirror stage.
+His writings explore how individuals perceive and position themselves in relation to others, particularly through the psychoanalytic encounter between the subject and the Other.
+The gaze of the Other can activate desire, but can also create a sense of objectification, as the individual internalizes that gaze and forms a self‑concept through it.

 Michel Foucault incorporated the gaze into his theories of power and surveillance.
-Laura Mulvey introduced the concept of The Male Gaze, and feminist theorists such as Gayatri Spivak, Judith Butler, and bell hooks have expanded it further.
+Laura Mulvey introduced the concept of the male gaze, and feminist theorists such as Gayatri Spivak, Judith Butler, and bell hooks have expanded it in different directions.
 Their work offers diverse perspectives on how power and identity are shaped through the dynamics of looking and being looked at.

-Photographers can adopt or challenge The Gaze to evoke different emotional and intellectual responses in their viewers.
+Photographers can adopt or challenge the gaze to evoke different emotional, intellectual, or political responses in their viewers.

 Så här svarar Kulturministern angående fotot ”Corner” i Skövde.